-Police dispatch calls reveal frantic search for Florida gunman
+Police calls reveal frantic search for Florida gunman

 Students called 911 before opening doors:

-Dispatch: "Student in classroom 1255 says somebody's pushing on her door -- is that a police officer?
+Dispatch: "Student in Classroom 1255 says somebody's pushing on her door -- is that a police officer?
 Any units pushing on 1255?"

 Officer: "Yes, yes, 1255, that's going to be us."